toludaree/data-engineering-zoomcamp/week1/notes.md

+# Notes

+_This notes are not a guide to anyone, but me.
+I did not have time to create comprehensive notes this week; hopefully by next week, I would be able to create comprehensive notes._
 ## Introduction to Docker
 - Docker is a product that delivers software in packages called **containers**.
 Containers are **isolated** from one another
 - Data pipeline is a process/service that gets in data and produces more data.
 It can be a Python script that gets some CSV file and transforms or processes it and it produces an output e.g a Postgres table